OHIO-ECT/ECT-Lab-Introduction/tasks/ITS-4750-Review.md

 # ITS 4750 Labs

 This introduction is **async primer material** - Even through is not a graded exercise students should read and review this document thoroughly.
-Students are encouraged to engage with the online learning tools and resources documented in this Introductory lab to review to prime concepts from ITS 2300 and ITS 3100.
-Students should have an advanced understanding of these tools and networking concepts prior to starting this class.
-(This will be you last warning)
+Students are encouraged to engage with these online learning tools and resources in this Introductory "lab" to review prime concepts from ITS 2300 and ITS 3100.

+Successful Students will have an understanding of these tools and networking concepts prior to starting this class.
+(This will be your last warning)

 # Tech Nuggets